-It took ten months for them to feel comfortable about going public with the finding, which occurred at that stellar astronomy conference in Florence.
-But because they had a paper on 51 Pegasi b pending at the journal Nature, they couldn’t discuss their results outside of a scientific gathering.
+It took ten months for them to feel comfortable about going public with the finding, which occurred at that Ninth Cambridge Workshop on Cool Stars, Stellar Systems, and the Sun, in Florence.
+But the audience was reported to b e skpetical and, because Mayor and Queloz had a paper on 51 Pegasi b pending at the journal Nature, they couldn’t discuss their results outside of a scientific gathering.
 Other scientists at the conference did talk about the apparent discovery, but it was hardly the same thing.

 And that is what allowed the Marcy-Butler confirmation of 51 Pegasi b to become incorrectly known to many as the the first discovery.
 The American team did not present their confirmation that way, but it was the first out of the gate description of the new planet for many people.

 The discovery started a scientific revolution that has led to the understanding that almost every star has at least one planet orbiting it, and many of those stars have substantial, if sometimes hard-to-understand, solar systems.
 That means there are billions and billions of planets in our Milky Way galaxy alone.